cstarkjp/Langevin/cplusplus/README.md

 Then, test your build/deployment using the Python script and Jupyter notebook in `tests/`.
 See the [README](https://github.com/cstarkjp/Langevin/tree/main/tests/README.md) there for more details.

-If you choose to build the `lvn` package and subsequently use it in-place, without deployment, you will need something like the following in all your Python scripts:
+If you choose to build the `langevin` package and subsequently use it in-place, without deployment, you will need something like the following in all your Python scripts:

     import sys, os
     sys.path.insert(0, os.path.join(os.path.pardir, "build"))